Tolga1452/ts-discord-app-template/README.md

 ## Tips

 ### Emoji Syncing

+> [!CAUTION]
+> If you are using separate bots for development and production, make sure to set the `NODE_ENV` environment variable accordingly.
+The emoji syncing system uses different cache files for different environments to avoid conflicts.

 This template comes with a script that automatically syncs your Discord application's emojis with your local folder, using your local folder as the source.